Marukyu/fmcomposer/resources/readme.txt

  	- The Google team (Material Icons)
 	- Josh Coalson & Xiph.org foundation (FLAC encoder)

 *** Changelog ***

+v1.5 (2018-04-02)
+	- [Feature] Export bit depth choice for WAVE and FLAC exports
+	- [Feature] Actions done through the right click menu in patterns are now undoable
+	- [Feature] DirectSound devices are now shown in the available sound devices
+	- [Fix] Crash on song creation if default instruments are not found
+	- [Fix] Crash when 'Remove unused' was clicked if the song had 1 instrument

 v1.4 (2018-03-03)
 	- [Feature] FLAC export